JHillard/RedAlert/docs/source/index.rst

 -------

 The project is licensed under the MIT something or other.
 If you decide to do something with the code, I ask that you send me an email (RedAlertBot@gmail.com) just saying hello.
-I'd love to know who is using the code.
+Let's talk about your project together (and I'd love to know who is using the code).

 You can view it here: :ref:`license`